 Should you need to cash in your DOCFCU certificate of deposit early during the COVID-19 pandemic, we will waive early withdrawal penalties.
 Please note that if you subsequently want to reinvest your money in a new CD you will earn the market rate at the time that you reinvest the money.
 You cannot do a partial withdrawal from a CD.
 Traditional IRA CDs are subject to IRS early withdrawal penalties.
 To learn more, please call 202.808.3600 or 888.626.9845 or email email@example.com.

 You can use any ATM in our network for surcharge-free cash withdrawals.
 When using a Shared Branch, we recommend you reach out before you visit in person as many Shared Branches have adjusted their normal business hours.
 You can locate ATMs and shared branches here.

 Answers to Frequently Asked Questions

-No. However, you can conveniently contact us by phone anytime, send us an email, or visit an operating Shared Branch location for teller transactions.
+Yes, our Silver Spring branch is open Monday – Friday 9 AM – 3 PM.
+However, our HCHB and White House branches are closed until further notice.
+You can conveniently contact us by phone anytime, send us an email, or visit an operating Shared Branch location for teller transactions.

 Yes, our Accounting Department is posting all ACH transactions as normal.